jarteagaf/Fingerprint_Scanner-TTL_Leonardo/README.md

 [![FingerPrint Scanner](https://dlnmh9ip6v2uc.cloudfront.net/images/products/1/1/7/9/2/11792-01_medium.jpg)
 *Fingerprint Scanner - 5V TTL (GT-511C3)(SEN-11792)*](https://www.sparkfun.com/products/11792)

 This library takes code, originally written by Josh Hawley, for the GT-511C3 sensor and changes it slightly to make it work on Arduino Leonardo using the built in UART module known as Serial1.
 It doesn't use the SoftwareSerial library, therefore uses less memory in the Arduino Leonardo.
-(I guess it will work with Arduino Mega as well)
+(I guess it will also work with Arduino Mega)

 This is a great fingerprint module from ADH-Tech that communicates over TTL Serial so you can easily embed it into your next project.
 It was tested with GT-511C1R.
 Sometimes is necesary to initialize the arduino first and then connect the sensor.
 This is because when the arduino Leonardo is initialized, it sends data to the sensor.
 This data is kept in the sensor buffer which will cause conflicts when receiving the actual data.